 Like the rest of the critters in this area, this one is similar to what you encountered earlier during An Amusement for the Nobles; its Armor Class is mediocre, and it has nothing in the way of concealment or Damage Reduction, but it does have a fair amount of Hit Points.
 As usual, however, this owlbear has a high Attack Bonus and will shred anything with less than an Armor Class of 35 that has the misfortune of drawing its attention.
 Glitterdust can help blunt its offense, but you really want a tank who can boast an Armor Class of at least 40 by now if you want to be secure in the quests ahead.

 Dispatch the owlbear, then talk to Nok-Nok (not to be confused with the less phonetically correct “Knock-Knock”), who claims to be the Seer of Lamashtu.
 His proof is more than a little coincidental, but he will tell you what he knows about the plague of monsters that threatens your land, as well as his antipathy with the goblin shaman.
 It’s an enemy the two of you share, and accordingly Nok-Nok will offer his services for the mutual benefit of both parties.

 |Reward: For rescuing Nok-Nok|

 Before you leave, you have one more decision to make.
 Head to the northern end of the structure you’re in to find a huddled mass of terrified goblin villagers.
 All the chatter here boils down to one decision: spare the goblins, or massacre them.
 Make what moral choice you will, but in this case it’s more profitable to show mercy.
 At least, you’ll get more experience, but you can take the weapons the goblins drop and sell them, for what that’s worth.
-Finally, before you leave, loot a chest near the goblins to score 200 GP, a Potion of Cure Serious Wounds and a Recipe: Taffy.
+Finally, before you leave, loot a sack near the goblins [Trickery 25] to score 200 GP and a Potion of Cure Serious Wounds.